Town of Cards

 I’m playing the ultimate German card game, Skat, in the town where it all started – Altenburg in the state of Thuringia.
 Luckily the game is for fun, and they expect me to make stupid plays since this is the first time I have learned this complex game where Jacks (which represent the common people) are the most powerful card.

 Game on!
-Learning to play Skat with 3 generations in the home of Skat – Altenburg Germany
+Learning to play Skat with three generations in the home of Skat – Altenburg, Germany

-One of the things I’ve had in my backpack for 9 years is a deck of cards (travel tip #44) because I come from a German card playing family.
-I have vivid memories of Sundays at my grandparent’s house with four card tables set up in their living room and all of my relatives playing Pitch, Gin Rummy, Pinochle, or Bridge in a smoke filled haze.
-The card playing gene was passed on to the next generations; my family had a tradition of playing cards whenever we were together and on New Year’s Eve.
+One of the things I’ve had in my backpack for nine years is a deck of cards (travel tip #44) because I come from a German card-playing family.
+I have vivid memories of Sundays at my grandparents’ house with four card tables set up in their living room and all of my relatives playing Pitch, Gin Rummy, Pinochle, or Bridge in a smoke-filled haze.
+The card-playing gene was passed on to the next generations; my family had a tradition of playing cards whenever we were together and on New Year’s Eve.
 We always played the German card game my father learned when he was in the service, Sheepshead (Schafkopf).
-Every New Year’s Eve we’d invite over the two other families we knew that had German roots and knew how to play the obscure game.
+Every New Year’s Eve, we’d invite over the two other families we knew who had German roots and knew how to play the obscure game.

 Learning the Skat Card Game

-Skat is a much more complex version of Sheepshead, and it is THE most beloved and played card game in Germany.
-I was learning how to play this Skat card game with 3 generations of Germans in the town in which it was created – which made this one of my most memorable travel days on this Germany road trip.
+Skat is a much more complex version of Sheepshead, and it is THE most beloved card game in Germany.
+I was learning how to play this Skat card game with three generations of Germans in the town in which it was created – which made this one of my most memorable travel days on this German road trip.

 Mr Sosic is the president of Altenburg Skat Association, the highest decision body for disputes associated with Skat centered in Altenberg.
 President Sosic was teaching me all about this complicated game.
 And yes, there really are Skat disputes.
 Skat judges meet yearly at Hotel am Roßplan (where I was learning to play) and settle actual disputes over games.
 So this means when you get in a fight with your family members about a rule in a game, you actually have a process to ‘take them to court’.
 I told you Skat is a very serious game in Germany.
 Mr. Sosic told me that he often gets calls in the middle of the night asking about rules.